-THE regular weekly public meetings have, as usual in this Lodge, come to a close for the summer months, to be resumed in September.
+The regular weekly public meetings have as usual in this Lodge, come to a close for the summer months, to be resumed in September.
 The Monday evening group for study of The Secret Doctrine will, however, meet as usual from 8.30 to 9.30.

-ever, meet as usual from 8.30 to 9.30.
 The midsummer meeting of the Lodge for consideration of agenda relating to the Annual Convention in London, and other business, will be on Wednesday evening the 19th inst., punctually at 8.30.
 As important matters affecting the welfare of the movement will come up for discussion it is hoped that there will be a very full attendance.